-4.1.3 Cargo ships under 500 gross tonnage:

-.1 may carry rescue boats under 3,8 m but not less than 3,3 m in length.
+- 4.1.3 Cargo ships under 500 gross tonnage: - .1 may carry rescue boats under 3,8 m but not less than 3,3 m in length.
 At that a rescue boat under 3,8 m in length shall be capable of carrying at least four seated persons and a person lying.
-Except for the length, such rescue boats shall meet the requirements of 6.19;

-.2 harbour, roadstead and coastal ships (R3) may be exempted from the requirement of 4.1.2, provided their dimensions and manoeuvrability do not dictate necessary fulfillment of this requirement, that shall be in each case substantiated by the procedure approved by the Register.

-4.1.4 In addition to their lifeboats, all cargo ships constructed before 1 July 1986 shall carry:

-.1 one or more liferafts capable of being launched on either side of the ship and of such aggregate capacity as will accommodate the total number of persons on board.
-The liferaft or liferafts shall be equipped with a lashing or an equivalent means of securing the liferaft which will automatically release it from a sinking ship;

-.2 where the horizontal distance from the extreme end of the stem or stern of the ship to the nearest end of the closest survival craft is more than 100 m, in addition to the liferafts required by 4.1.4.1 a liferaft stowed as far forward or aft, or one as far forward and another as far aft, as is reasonable and practicable.
-Notwithstanding the requirements of 4.1.4.1, such liferafts may be securely fastened so as to permit manual release.
+Except for the length, such rescue boats shall meet the requirements of 6.19; - .2 harbor, roadstead and coastal ships (R3) as well as tugs under 500 gross tonnage and under 30 m in length regardless of their navigation area may be exempted from the requirement of 4.1.2, provided their dimensions and manoeuvrability do not dictate necessary fulfillment of this requirement and provided the provisions of 2.5.2 are met.. - 4.1.4 In addition to their lifeboats, all cargo ships constructed before 1 July 1986 shall carry: - .1 one or more liferafts capable of being launched on either side of the ship and of such aggregate capacity as will accommodate the total number of persons on board.
+The liferaft or liferafts shall be equipped with a lashing or an equivalent means of securing the liferaft which will automatically release it from a sinking ship; - .2 where the horizontal distance from the extreme end of the stem or stern of the ship to the nearest end of the closest survival craft is more than 100 m, in addition to the liferafts required by 4.1.4.1 a liferaft stowed as far forward or aft, or one as far forward and another as far aft, as is reasonable and practicable.
+Notwithstanding the requirements of 4.1.4.1, such liferaft or liferafts may be securely fastened so as to permit manual release.